Native American Indian Spa Treatments

 888-749-2137

-Located in the red mountains of Sedona, Ariz., the Enchantment Resort spa called “Mii Amo,” which means passage, journey, or to move forward in the Native American Yuman language.
-The spa offers treatments from many cultures, including traditional Swedish massage and blue-corn body polish that relies on an American Indian practice of using the corn for cleansing and purifying the skin.
+Located in the red mountains of Sedona, Ariz., the Enchantment Resort spa is called “Mii Amo,” which means passage, journey, or to move forward in the Native American Yuman language.
+The spa offers treatments from many cultures, including traditional Swedish massage and blue-corn body polish that relies on an American Indian practice of using corn for cleansing and purifying the skin.

 The Inner Quest

-A treatment administered by therapists who have been blessed by tribal elders, it incorporates heated basalt river rocks, herbal medicines, and sweetgrass smudging
+A treatment administered by therapists whom tribal elders have blessed, it incorporates heated basalt river rocks, herbal medicines, and sweetgrass smudging

 This treatment was created to honor Native American ceremonies and rituals.
-This treatment itself has been accepted and partially created by the Native American Program Director and the Mii amo therapists.
+This treatment has been accepted and partially created by the Native American Program Director and the Mii amo therapists.
 The therapists performing it have been blessed by a local tribal elder.
 The treatment utilizes plants sacred to Native Americans and is based on the four directions of the Medicine Wheel representing four stages of life.
-The Circle of Life blanket is used to create the warmth of a sweat lodge and honor the tribal elders, or Wisdom Keepers, who pass down the teaching and spiritual direction.
-Sweetgrass smudging is incorporated to cleanse negative energy and will be burned with the intention to bring good things and experience a positive way of life.
-Heated massage stones representing ancient tribal ancestors.
-The combination of the heavy blanket and hot stones creates the warmth of the sweat lodge in this body wrap-like detoxifying treatment.
-This beautiful ceremony will allow you to reconnect with your inner self and keep the sacred wisdom of the Native American culture alive.

 ShaNah Spa and Wellness Center at Bishop’s Lodge